wakeupnemo/polymarket-research/ROADMAP.md

 ### Failure
 - the experiment reveals no plausible maker edge,
-- or the current state layer is too weak to support the assumptions honestly.
+- or the current state / diagnostics layer is too weak to support the assumptions honestly.

 ---

 ## Step 5 — Cheap stale-anchor diagnostics
+### Status
+**Postponed**

 ### Objective
 Test the stale-display direction cheaply before investing heavily.

 ### Concrete Tasks
-- define stale / lagged-display proxy from the state layer,
+- define stale / lagged-display proxy from the state / feature layer,
 - look for subsequent price response,
 - bucket by spread, depth, and market quality,
 - test whether the effect survives basic controls.